 It is impossible to know for sure when your child will reach their MMI.
 It might be frustrating, as an injured party, to have to wait to receive the damages rightfully owed to your family.
 But, your attorney should understand that waiting is the key to getting everything you deserve.

 If your child has been wrongfully injured, your family does not have to go through the recovery process alone.
-To learn more about maximum medical improvement, or to speak to a skilled injury attorney, contact an attorney.
+To learn more about maximum medical improvement, contact an attorney.